junxit/us-congress-bills-112/metadata.md

 - 2011-07-22 — Introduced in Senate
 - 2011-07-22 — Read twice and referred to the Committee on Environment and Public Works.
+- 2011-07-26 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4915; text as passed Senate: CR S4915)
+- 2011-07-26 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4915; text as passed Senate: CR S4915)
+- 2011-07-26 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2011-07-26 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.